 Packed in 30 litre bags.
 Available loose in bulk bags of 729 litres £195 / 1200 litres £295.
 Call 01931 713281 to inquire.

 Delivery & Returns

-Orders of 12 bags plus will be delivered on a pallet by a courier using a small Orange Lorry.
-The standard delivery charge is £20 for 12 - 70 bags on a pallet.
+Orders of 12 bags plus will be delivered on a pallet by a courier using a Lorry.
+The standard delivery charge is £20 per pallet, for 12 - 70 bags or 1 bulk bag.

 How to Use

 Sow seeds in seed trays or small pots in Dalefoot Wool Compost for Seeds in early to mid-spring.

 Seedlings will be ready to transplant when the ‘true’ leaves are formed.